-The only permissible mufflers are those commercially available and which conform to the following diagram. (addendum 5, 2012)
+The only permissible mufflers are those commercially available and which conform to the following diagram.

 Exhaust Intake and Transfer Ports

 Modifications are permitted except:

 - (i) Number of transfer passages and inlet ports in the cylinder and crankcase. - (ii) Number of exhaust ports and passages - (iii) Port surface finish is a non-tech item.